Milan I of Serbia: Prince reaches the age of majority

 On 22 August 1872, Milan was declared of age, and he took government into his own hands.
-He soon demonstrated great intellectual capacity, coupled with a passionate headstrong character.
 Eugene Schuyler, who observed him about this time, found him to be a very remarkable, singularly intelligent and well-informed young man.
 The Principality of Serbia was still a de jure part of the Ottoman Empire though in reality it already had long functioned as a semi-independent state whose politics and economy was much more dependent on other Great Powers, particularly Austria-Hungary and the Russian Empire, than on its formal ruler, the declining Ottomans.
-Milan carefully manoeuvred between the Austrian and Russian geopolitical interests in Serbia, with a judicious leaning towards the former.
+Milan carefully maneuvred between the Austrian and Russian geopolitical interests in Serbia, with a judicious leaning towards the former.

 When Serbs from the neighbouring Bosnia Vilayet (also part of the Ottoman Empire, though more integrated and loyal due to its large Muslim population) began an uprising in July 1875 on the outskirts of Nevesinje, protesting the tax system as well as harsh treatment under local beys and aghas, Prince Milan condemned the uprising and refused to take part in it.
 The rival House of Karađorđević, whose members lived in exile across Europe, had a different approach, taking part in organising and implementing the uprising.
 Their actions included the 31-year-old Petar Karađorđević going to the Herzegovina region in order to fight under the pseudonym Petar Mrkonjić.
 As the uprising grew, spreading to the rest of Herzegovina and soon engulfing the entire Bosnia Vilayet, domestic pressure in the Serbian principality increased on young Prince Milan to help his Serb brethren.